 In this dynamic balancing act, calcium works in tandem with sodium and potassium to create the electrical charge that keeps your heart beating.
 When blood pressure allows sodium to enter a special group of cells called the Sinoatrial node, potassium leaves the cell at the same time.
 Less potassium leaves the cell than sodium enters it, however, creating an ever-growing positive charge.
 When the charge builds to a certain point, calcium channels in the cell membrane open, discharging the positive electrical charge along the nerves that lead to the heart.
 Amazing!

 A biological process known as the calcium cycle prompts the contraction and relaxation of muscle fibers.
 A complex interplay between a calcium ion (Ca+2), proteins, and receptors modulate the triggers that cause skeletal muscle to contract and relax.

-Calcium’s functions in muscle fiber are so complex that exactly how all of them are accomplished remains unknown.
+Calcium’s functions in muscle fiber are so complex that the exact mechanisms by which all of them are accomplished still remain unknown.

 3. Calcium Is Required For The Proliferation And Differentiation Of Bone-Building Cells (Osteoblasts)